 I'm a thinker and value ideas over everything: money and relationships included.
 I don't want to influence people.
 I want to develop ideas so powerful that they influence people.

 The thing about leadership positions, at least in business, is that a disproportionate amount of time is spent worrying after others.
 You no longer have as much time to be a strategist, a creative, or a marketer, because you must spend your time rallying the team to achieve these goals.

-You may be a visionary only 25% of the time because the other 75% is needed to actively train, develop, coach, and engage your subordinates to ensure they can carry that vision out.
+You may be a visionary only 25% of the time because the other 75% is needed to actively train and manage your subordinates to ensure they can carry that vision out.

 It's a rare person who can build teams and ideas without shortcutting on one or the other.
 I can't, so I opt for the latter.

 3. I've never looked up and thought, wow I really want his or her role one day

 For me to want to be something, I have to have a seed of desire planted in me and watered over time.
 However, there has been no one in my business life who has ever inspired me to the level of wanting to emulate them.

 I think it's a shame and find it really disheartening that I've rarely been professionally inspired within any organization I've worked for.
 This is one of the main reasons why I left the corporate world to venture out on my own.

 Now, I accept partial responsibility for this as I am not the easiest person to impress or influence.
 Though, there is a major driver behind this professional void summed up in #4 ...